Contemporary Fathers in the UK

 There are three reports from this project:

 A research review exploring the current state of father-child relationships in the UK and reports on associations from both cross-sectional and longitudinal research between ‘father factors’ (characteristics, behaviour, attitudes) and outcomes for young people in adolescence and young adulthood.
 This report includes policy and practice recommendations.
-You can also watch a recording of our launch webinar and read our summary blog and case studies.
+You can watch a recording of our launch webinar and read our summary blog and case studies.

 A review of six of the main longitudinal datasets in the UK, identifying data collection and analysis gaps in relation to fathers and adolescents.